soundforest/sound-forest/README.md

 ## Prerequisites

 * A Raspberry Pi.
-Sound Forest has only been tested with a Model B, but Model A *should* work, though it will run out of memory faster, and the app process will restart more often (see [Constraints](#user-content-constraints)).
+Concrète Mixer has only been tested with a Model B, but Model A *should* work, though it will run out of memory faster, and the app process will restart more often (see [Constraints](#user-content-constraints)).
 * The Pi should be running the Raspbian operating system.
-This is the recommended linux distribution of the Raspberry Pi Foundation, and the only one Sound Forest was tested with.
+This is the recommended linux distribution of the Raspberry Pi Foundation, and the only one Concrète Mixer was tested with.
 The ChucK binary might conceivably work with another Linux distro but there's a pretty good chance it won't.
 * The Pi needs to be overclocked to 'high' setting.
 To do this:
     1. In a shell on the Pi, type ``sudo raspi-config``
     2. In the menu that displays, select option ``7 Overclock``